HelixDB/helix-demo/README.md

 # Run Queries

+Take a look at the queries in `./helixdb-cfg` to see what is being used.

 > cd into `helix-demo` if you haven't already
-> the queries in `./helixdb-cfg` are the ones being used

 ```bash
 helix deploy --local
 ```